 - Reallocate assets to maximize long-term care benefits such as Medicaid or VA benefits.

 If you’re ready to get started protecting what you’ve worked so hard for, call us at 217-726-9200 to schedule an initial appointment with one of our attorneys.
-If you want to learn more without any obligation, our free 1-hour workshop, “Wills & Trusts: How to Get Started” is a great way to learn about the basics of wills and trusts while finding out why our approach is so unique and effective.
-After attending the workshop, if you decide to work with us, you’ll receive $200 off your Initial Meeting fee.
+If you want to learn more without any obligation, our free workshops are a great way to learn about effective planning for every stage of life while finding out why our approach is so unique and effective.
+Give us a call at 217-726-9200 to RSVP.